Unifying Circumstellar Environment in Broad-Lined Type Ic Radio Supernovae Towards Off-axis Gamma-Ray Burst Exploration: Diversity of Radio Light Curves

 \subsection{Identification of GRB-SN}

+As demonstrated in Figures \ref{fig:demonstration_Eiso}, \ref{fig:demonstration_theta}, the behavior of the light curve has strong dependence on $E_{\rm iso}$ and $\theta_{\rm obs}$.
+If the condition Eq. (\ref{eq:condition}) is satisfied, the ratio of the peak time and flux given in Eqs. (\ref{eq:tm/tp}), (\ref{eq:fm/fp}) indicate that the double-peaked structure is likely produced for significantly small $E_{\rm iso}$.
+Since there is no dependence on $\theta_{\rm obs}$, the double peak structure can be seen for both on- and off-axis GRB-SN.
+On the other hand, if the condition Eq. (\ref{eq:condition}) is violated, the ratio of the peak time and flux given in Eqs. (\ref{eq:tpeak/tp}), (\ref{eq:fpeak/fp}) suggest that the formation of a double-peaked structure becomes more likely at larger viewing angles, $\theta_{\rm obs}$.

 The peak time of the radio SNe and GRB afterglow also depends on the density of the wind bubble.
-Since the radio SN light curve has peaked at $\nu_{\rm obs}=\nu_{\rm a}$, the peak time becomes longer for larger $A$.
-However, the radio afterglow has peaked at $\nu_{\rm obs}=\nu_{\rm m}$.
-Then, the peak time becomes shorter for the larger $A$.
+Since the radio SN light curve peaks when $\nu_{\rm obs}=\nu_{\rm a}$, the peak time becomes longer for larger $A$.
+According to Eq. (\ref{eq:peak}), the peak time of the afterglow becomes shorter for larger $A$ if the condition Eq. (\ref{eq:condition}) is satisfied.
+Meanwhile, if the condition is violated, the peak time is independent of $A$.
 Thus, double-peaked radio light curves for large $A$ can be produced when the isotropic-equivalent energy $E_{\rm iso}$ and the viewing angle $\theta_{\rm obs}$ are large (first peak: SN $\rightarrow$ second peak: GRB), or both are significantly small (first peak: GRB $\rightarrow$ second peak: SN).

 Combining the above results, we classify the conditions of a single- or double-peaked light curve in the $(E_{\rm iso},\theta_{\rm obs})$ plane.
-Figure \ref{fig:general} is the characteristic planes for the cases of $A=1$ and $A=10$.
+Figure \ref{fig:general} shows the characteristic planes for the cases of $A=1$ and $A=10$.
 We classified radio light curves as "double" when it has clear double peak in all 1.43, 4.86, and 8.46 GHz bands and as "single" when it has no double peak in all of them.
 Otherwise, we classified them as "partial".

 We find that the double peak radio light curve whose peaks are at $\mathcal{O}(10)$ days (SNe) and $\mathcal{O}(100)$ days (GRBs) are likely formed when the angle ratio $\theta_{\rm obs}/\theta_{\rm jet}$ is greater than $\sim10$ for the typical GRBs with the isotropic-equivalent energy $E_{\rm iso}=10^{52}\sim10^{53}$ erg for the case of $A=1$, and much larger $E_{\rm iso}$ for the case of $A=10$.
 If $E_{\rm iso}$ is significantly large (say more than $10^{54}$ erg), the typical peak time of the GRB radio afterglow can be $\mathcal{O}(1000)$ days.
 Thus, the follow-up observation of radio SNe in a few years later might find off-axis GRBs with significantly high $E_{\rm iso}$ comparable to GRB 221009A \citep{2023Sci...380.1390L}.